MundoDele Spanish Grammar

 Spanish Tenses: Complete Guide and Overview

 Learn the main Spanish tenses and how they fit together.
-This guide gives you a clear overview of the present tense, near future, future tense, conditional, preterite, imperfect, present perfect, pluperfect, future perfect, conditional perfect and compound tenses.
+This guide explains present tense, near future, future tense, conditional, preterite, imperfect, present perfect, pluperfect, future perfect, conditional perfect and compound tenses.

 Spanish tenses organize actions in the present, past, future and conditional, including simple and compound forms.